CamooCodee/PackedNetworking/README.md

 ### 0. The Installation

 Go to the release you want to download.
-Download the .dll file and drag and drop it into your Unity project.
+Download the .dll and .xml files and drag and drop them into your Unity project.
 Done!

 ### 1. The Networking Manager